raspberrypilearning/music-maker/en/step_2.md

 ![choose sprite menu with upload sprite selected](images/upload-sprite.png)

-- Use your file broswer to select the sprite you wish to upload.
+- Use your file browser to select the sprite you wish to upload.

 --- /collapse ---